mesqueeb/map-anything/README.md

 npm i map-anything
 ```

-Array.map but for objects.
+Array.map but for objects with good TypeScript support.
 A small and simple integration.

 ## Motivation